 - If the student is found responsible, the student will be offered an opportunity to sign the report.
 If the student does not accept the finding of responsibility, the student has the option of appealing the decision to the appropriate division dean.

-- The student receives a copy of the report signed or unsigned and the faculty member keeps a copy of the report as part of the class record and forwards the report to the vice president of academic affairs and a copy to the appropriate division dean.
+- The student receives a copy of the report, signed or unsigned, and the faculty member keeps a copy of the report as part of the class record and forwards the report to the Vice President of Academic and Student Affairs and a copy to the appropriate division dean.

 Students found to have engaged in plagiarism based on the evidence may be subject to, but not limited to, the following sanctions that are to be imposed by the faculty member:

 - Receive a grade of zero for the assignment.

 - Receive a grade of F for the course.